zhaosheng-thu/AvatarFacial/README.md

 5. **Virtual Cinema**: Creating a virtual cinema within the VR world, providing users with a cinematic experience.

-~~The demo will be updated after the paper is published.~~ u more model and asserts in the repository [AvatarFacial-0.0.1](https://github.com/zhaosheng-thu/AvatarFacial-0.0.1)

 ## Update 2023.12.29
 ### DEMOs: